jtsternberg/DsgnWrks-Instagram-Importer/readme.txt

 = Plugin gives me an error! help? =
 * Please install the [DsgnWrks Instagram Importer Debug](http://wordpress.org/extend/plugins/dsgnwrks-instagram-importer-debug/) plugin.

+= Is it possible to set the default image display size in a post? =
+* If you're importing as the featured image and your theme supports featured images, that is the size that will be used.
+If you're instead importing the image to the post, there is a filter in the plugin for overriding the image size.
+If you wanted to instead use the "medium" image size created by WordPress, you would filter the image size like this:
+`add_filter( 'dsgnwrks_instagram_image_size', 'YOURPREFIX_instagram_img_size' );
+function YOURPREFIX_instagram_img_size( $size ) {

+	return 'medium';
+}`

+That is a filter on the $size parameter passed to `wp_get_attachment_image_src()` so you can use any values you would use there. `wp_get_attachment_image_src()` on the codex: http://codex.wordpress.org/Function_Reference/wp_get_attachment_image_src

 = ?? =
 * If you run into a problem or have a question, contact me ([contact form](http://j.ustin.co/scbo43) or [@jtsternberg on twitter](http://j.ustin.co/wUfBD3)).
 I'll add them here.